What Does Meth Look Like?

 Back to top

-Although amphetamines were first invented in 1877 by Romanian chemist Lazar Edelaneu, it was not until its properties as a central nervous stimulant (CNS) were noticed in the 1930’s that it began to be marketed as a medicine.
+Although amphetamines were first invented in 1877 by Romanian chemist Lazar Edelaneu, it was not until its properties as a central nervous stimulant (CNS) were noticed in the 1930s that it began to be marketed as a medicine.
 Its first foray onto pharmacy shelves was as a nasal congestion inhaler called Benzedrine©.
-By 1937 it was available in tablet form and the medical establishment recommended amphetamines for a broad array of conditions – including narcolepsy, childhood hyperactivity, pregnancy, asthma, and weight reduction.
-Low production costs, relatively long-lasting effects and lack of awareness of its addiction risks all contributed to its rapid growth.
+By 1937 it was available in tablet form and the medical establishment recommended amphetamines for a broad array of conditions.
+These included narcolepsy, childhood hyperactivity, pregnancy, asthma, and weight reduction.
+Low production costs, relatively long-lasting effects, and lack of awareness of its addiction risks all contributed to its rapid growth.

+Many people wonder what is meth vs amphetamine.
 Although significantly more subject to abuse, methamphetamines, first developed in Japan, are chemically and structurally very similar to amphetamines.
-Meth causes increased endurance, alertness, and willingness to take risks – all which made it a natural choice as a battlefield drug.
+Meth causes increased endurance, alertness, and willingness to take risks – all of which made it a natural choice as a battlefield drug.
 Japan, Germany, and the United States all distributed meth extensively to their militaries during WWII.
 John F. Kennedy, by way of celebrity physician Max Jacobson, is reported to have utilized meth throughout his presidency to retain his youthful appearance and treat his many private ailments.

 Once its euphoric effects were recognized, amphetamines quickly became a staple of the recreational drug arena.
-“Bennies” (slang for Benzedrine) was stereotypical to the Beatnik generation of the 50’s.
+“Bennies” (slang for Benzedrine) was stereotypical of the Beatnik generation of the 50’s.
 As an “upper”, athletes found it enhanced performance and focus.
-Through the 60’s and 70’s it became associated with motorcycle gangs, college students, and truck drivers, all of whom were seeking increased energy and alertness 1.
+Through the 60’s and 70’s it became associated with motorcycle gangs, college students, and truck drivers, all of whom were seeking increased energy and alertness.

 The following decade brought the discovery that ephedrine, a chemical found in many over-the-counter cold medications, can be made into meth.
 In a constant battle between meth cooks and the federal government, as soon as an ingredient was regulated, another was found.
 Paint thinners, battery acid, and acetone were all used in the production of meth.
 As flammables were added to break down ephedrine pills, the stereotype of exploding backyard labs emerged.

-Much of the meth distributed in the US originates from Mexican drug trafficking organizations 2.
+Much of the meth distributed in the US originates from Mexican drug trafficking organizations.
 On a smaller scale, homemade meth originating from clandestine labs is also quite prevalent.

-Both amphetamines and methamphetamines are Schedule II drugs under the Controlled Substance Act (CSA) 3, which means it has an accepted medical use but high addiction and abuse potential as well.
+Both amphetamines and methamphetamines are Schedule II drugs under the Controlled Substance Act (CSA), which means they have an accepted medical use but high addiction and abuse potential as well.
 Amphetamines are commonly found in the medical field, in medications such as Ritalin and Adderall.
 Licit meth is far more rare and only found in a handful of obesity medications.

 Back to top